 Our suggestion is to purchase a high quality, traditional mask if you (or your child) has a hat size within the range that the product specifies, regardless of age.

 Keep in mind that if you go that route then you would also need to purchase a youth specific skull cap to go along with the mask.
-And always check your league rules before buying!

 What is the Best Catchers Mask?

 Based on our research, the best catchers mask on the market today is the All Star Lightweight, Classic Facemask.
-It has a strong steel cage, a solid harness system and a design that enables you to have an increased range of view behind the plate.
+It has a strong steel cage, a solid harness system and a design that enables you to have an increased range of view when playing behind the plate.

-Our overall picks for the best catchers masks are the following:
+In summary, our overall picks for the best catchers masks are the following:

 - All Star Lightweight, Classic Facemask (best overall)